mgjeon/resources/README.md

-# resources
-List of resources
+This repository contains a collection of resources related to my area of interest.

 ## Hydrodynamics
 - [OpenFOAM](https://www.openfoam.com/) - C++